Japanese Tartar sauce- a rich, savory, unsweet, and super-chunky tartar sauce.

 This sauce is well-known as an accompaniment to golden crispy deep-fried seafood.

 Japanese tartar sauce is made of Japanese mayonnaise, minced boiled eggs, minced onions, and pickles.

 This easy homemade Japanese tartar sauce is better than anything (especially if you’re hungry) you can buy at the store.

 It’s creamy, refreshing, kicking, filling, and perfect for serving next to your favorite deep-fried dishes and sandwiches.
 Mayonnaise provides the whole balance of flavor in this tartar sauce.

-For the best tartar sauce, (and this recipe is made with Japanese mayo,) you’ve gotta try Japanese mayonnaise.
+For the best tartar sauce, you’ve gotta try Japanese mayonnaise.

 Pickles add crunch and flavor to the sauce.